0xPr0f/Unstoppable-NFT/README.md

 ## How to run it

 If you want to run the app, you can clone the app but it will require and additional folder hidden with the gitignore you can hit me up on discord 0xProf#7686 for the proper steps, configuration and all the required info/files to be able to run the application on localhost
+If a build is required by the judges, hit me up on discord and i will try to get one running as fast as i can.
+THANKS !

 ## Submission details

 _Project Name: Unstoppable NFT_
 _Code Repo: https://github.com/0xPr0f/Unstoppable-NFT_
-_Youtube Video:
+_3mins Video:
 _Discord ID: 0xProf#7686_
 _UD email address: 0xprofoz@gmail.com_